DHTMLX/gantt-docs/data/desktop/how_to.md

 ## How to add resource chart or custom styles in the exported PDF file

-You need to export the data in the [raw](desktop/export.md#exportingcustommarkupandstyles) mode and include the styles in the [header](desktop/export.md#customstylefortheoutputfile) or [footer](desktop/export.md#customstylefortheoutputfile) parameters of the export function:
+You need to export the data in the [raw](desktop/export.md#exportingcustommarkupandstyles) mode and include the styles in the [header](desktop/export.md#customstylefortheoutputfile) or [footer](desktop/export.md#customstylefortheoutputfile) parameters of the export function.

-Include custom styles:
+For example, you can save custom styles in a variable and then access the styles via the variable as in:

 ~~~js
 const header = `